-8 Top Tourist Attractions in Erfurt & Easy Day Trips
+11 Top-Rated Attractions in Erfurt & Easy Day Trips

-Erfurt is an old university city with a rich history dating back more than 1,200 years.
-Once the meeting place of church Synods and Imperial Diets, it was here that the Congress of Erfurt took place in 1808 when Napoleon met with the Tsar of Russia and the German princes in an attempt to reaffirm old alliances.
+Erfurt, the capital of the state of Thuringia, is an old university city with a rich history that dates back more than 1,200 years.
+Once the meeting place of church Synods and Imperial Diets, it was here that the Congress of Erfurt took place in 1808 when Napoleon met with the Tsar of Russia and the German Princes in an attempt to reaffirm old alliances.

-1 Erfurt Cathedral
+1. Erfurt Cathedral

-Erfurt Cathedral, also known as St. Mary's Cathedral, was founded in 742 AD.
-The original church, replaced by a Romanesque basilica in 1154, had a number of other later additions, including its High Gothic choir from 1370, and was rebuilt as a hall-church in 1465.
-The cathedral has three 19th-century towers, the central one housing the largest bell in the world, the Maria Gloriosa, famed for the beauty of its tone.
+Roman Catholic Erfurt Cathedral (Erfurter Dom), also known as St. Mary's Cathedral, was founded in AD 742.
+It was replaced by a Romanesque basilica in 1154, and later additions included its High Gothic choir from 1370 and its three 19th-century towers, the central tower housing the largest surviving medieval-era bell in the world, the Maria Gloriosa - also known as the Erfurt Bell - famed for the clarity of its tone.
 The 15 tall windows in the choir are masterpieces of medieval stained glass and are unique in Germany for their size and unity of theme.